 - 3. All persons living within the County of Los Angeles Public Health Jurisdiction should remain in their residences whenever practicable. - a) Nothing in this Order prohibits persons living together as a single household in a household or living unit ("household") from engaging in permitted activities together.
-For purposes of this Order, and in relationship to private gatherings, a "household" shall not include institutional group living situations such as dormitories, fraternities, sororities, monasteries, convents, or residential care facilities, nor does it include such commercial group living arrangements as boarding houses, hotels, or motels.2 Private gatherings are defined as social situations that bring together people from different "households" at the same time in a single space or place.
+For purposes of this Order, and in relationship to private gatherings, a "household" shall not include institutional group living situations such as dormitories, fraternities, sororities, monasteries, convents, or residential care facilities, nor does it include such commercial group living arrangements as boarding houses, hotels, or motels.1 Private gatherings are defined as social situations that bring together people from different "households" at the same time in a single space or place.
 When people from different "households" mix, the risk of COVID-19 transmission increases.
-Private gatherings of people who are not part of a single household or living unit must comply with the following requirements: - i.
-Attendance.
+Visits or small private gatherings with people who are not part of a single household or living unit must comply with the following requirements: - Attendance.
 Keep the attendance small and the households stable over time.
 1) Private gatherings that include more than three different "households" are prohibited.
 This includes everyone present, including hosts and guests.
 Private gatherings of persons from three different "households" or less are limited to a maximum of 15 people.
 The smaller the number of people, the lower the risk.
-2) Keep the up to 3 "households" that choose to privately gather or interact together constant or stable over time.
+2) Keep the up to three "households" that choose to privately gather or interact together constant or stable over time.
 Participating in multiple gatherings with different "households" and communities poses a higher risk of transmission and spread of COVID-19 if one or more attendees is/are discovered to be infected with the virus.
 3) Persons from the "households" who do choose to privately gather together should discuss and agree upon the specific group rules for reducing the risk of exposure among the attendees at the private gathering before convening together.
-4) The host "household" of the private gathering should collect names of all attendees and contact information in case contact tracing is needed later. - ii.
-Outdoors only.
-1) All private gatherings must be held outside; they are permitted in a public park or other outdoor space.
-Unlike indoor spaces, wind and air in outdoor spaces can help reduce the risk of spread of the virus from one person to another.
-Attendees may go inside to use restrooms as long as the restrooms are frequently sanitized.
-2) Private gatherings may occur in outdoor spaces that are covered by umbrellas, canopies, awnings, roofs, and other shade structures provided that no more than 50% of the space/structure has impermeable walls, which are non-continuous and not adjacent, allowing sufficient, unrestricted outdoor air movement resulting in cross-ventilation.
-Of note, doors, windows and other portals do not make a wall "non-continuous."
-Adjacent walls are walls that touch each other and form a corner.3 3) Multiple private gatherings of three "households" may not be jointly organized or coordinated to occur in the same public park or other outdoor space at the same time - this would constitute a private gathering exceeding the permitted size.
-4) Mixing between unrelated private gatherings in the same public space or other outdoor space at the same time is not allowed.
+4) The host "household" of the private gathering should collect names of all attendees and contact information in case contact tracing is needed later.
+5) People at higher risk of severe illness or death from COVID-19 (such as older adults and people with chronic medical conditions) are strongly urged not to attend any gatherings, especially indoor gatherings.
+6) Anyone with any COVID-19-like symptoms (fever, cough, shortness of breath, chills, night sweats, sore throat, nausea, vomiting, diarrhea, tiredness, muscle or body aches, headaches, confusion, or loss of sense of taste/smell) or who is currently under isolation or quarantine orders must stay home and not come into contact with anyone outside their household.